Sasuke Uchiha: Characterization and themes

 Tejal Suhas Bagwe from Dissertation Submitted in Partial Fulfillment for the Degree of Masters of Arts in English describes the usage of god themed techniques within the Uchihas as major references to Japanese mythology especially when awakening the stronger Mangekyo Sharingan.
 Another reference is how Orochimaru becomes the mythical Yamata-no-Orochi during Sasuke's fight against Itachi who seals Orochimaru through his own Susanoo similar to the myth.
 The series' final antagonist, Kaguya Otsutsuki, is based on Kaguya Hime.
 Similar to the references of the Sharingans, Kaguya also references Japanese mythology, with both Sasuke and Naruto being the descendants of her children in a similar fashion to Amaterasu, the powerful Goddess of the Sun, and Susanoo, the God of thunder.
 The contrasting relations between these two characters is a common theme within the manga, as not only this is explored through Naruto and Sasuke but also through the two other connected ninjas, Hashirama Senju and Madara Uchiha.
 Antônio Guilherme Bernardes Galletti from University of São Paulo notes Boruto starts noticing the different skills his father possesses when Sasuke has him try to learn the Rasengan which makes the skilled student find a challenging training in his life for the first time.
 The film makes Boruto's character become complex when learning of the shinobi code his father and master use which was also compared to the samurais' bushido while developing a sense of individuality when deciding what to do with his life when growing up.

 Reviewing the series' first part, writers said they enjoyed Sasuke's fights but disapproved of his dark personality, which resembled the stereotypical rival in shōnen manga.
 Jason Thompson wrote that Sasuke had not become evil despite siding with the antagonist Orochimaru, lending ambiguity to his character.
 Writers believed Sasuke's fights during the story's first part's climax against Naruto second part had a major impact on the plot and the character, and they regarded his battles as some of the franchise's best.
-ScreenRant said Sasuke had the most satisfying victory in anime history when forcing Danzo's suicide attack as the elder was not only responsible for orchestrated the Uchiha Clan massacre but also betrayed other nations when escaping from the Kage meeting despite having taken the role of the new Hokage.
+Screen Rant said Sasuke had the most satisfying victory in anime history when forcing Danzo's suicide attack as the elder was not only responsible for orchestrated the Uchiha Clan massacre but also betrayed other nations when escaping from the Kage meeting despite having taken the role of the new Hokage.